 These meatballs are total comfort food.
 Tender, juicy, bursting with flavour and easily adaptable.
 We stuck with classic Italian flavours, but there is no reason why you can't mix things up a bit and add some Mexican seasoning or even Moroccan and serve them with couscous.

-If you are looking for more meatball recipes, then why not try our Air Fryer Meatballs, Albondigas (Spanish Meatballs), Sweet and Sour Chicken Meatballs, Meatball Pasta Bake or Greek Lamb Traybake?
+If you are looking for more meatball recipes, then why not try our Air Fryer Meatballs, Albondigas (Spanish Meatballs), Sweet and Sour Chicken Meatballs, Meatball Pasta Bake or Sticky Chicken Meatballs?

 Why you will love them

 - An easy slow cooker meal - Although this isn't the quickest meal to make (no slow cooker meal will be), once you have made the meatballs and browned them, everything is just dumped in the slow cooker and left to cook.
 It's really simple.

 - Family friendly - My kids love meatballs.
 They don't have a strong flavour, they go with pasta, and there is nothing green in them, so it's 3 big ticks for being kid friendly.